azdavis/millet/editors/vscode/README.md

 - Document symbols
 - Find all references

+Millet also supports SML/NJ Compilation Manager (CM) and ML Basis (MLB), allowing for analysis of multi-file SML projects.

 Note that Millet does not actually run SML code.
 To do that, you'll need an installation of SML, like [SML/NJ][smlnj] or [MLton][mlton].

 - Check out the [blog post][blog] introducing the project.